Staff Prep 17: FastAPI Internals — Routing, DI, and Performance Tuning

 April 4, 20269 min readPART 15 / 18

 Back to Part 16: asyncio Deep Dive.
-FastAPI is a relatively thin layer on top of Starlette.
-It adds automatic OpenAPI generation, Pydantic validation, and a powerful dependency injection system.
-Understanding what each layer does — and what each costs — helps you make the right performance trade-offs and debug issues that span multiple layers.
+FastAPI is a thin layer on top of Starlette.
+It adds automatic OpenAPI generation, Pydantic validation, and a dependency injection system I actually enjoy using (which is rare for DI frameworks).
+Knowing what each layer does, and what it costs you, is how you avoid fighting the framework when something weird shows up.

 FastAPI's layered architecture